After a dramatic increase in homicides over three days in late March 2022 that left

 zero homicides and days with less than 2 homicides.

-Also, according to the government, and as of May 5th, the gang crackdown has taken over
+According to the government, and as of May 31st, the gang crackdown has taken

 With the new changes to the penal code, these alleged gang members will have to wait up to 15 days to see a judge and could spend over a year in jail before facing trial.